julianbaffy/wp2-coursepage/README.md

 1. Add a new directory to static/studentpages/ and follow strictly the naming convention:
     - static/studentpages/[courseID]\_[teacherName]/[studentName]\_[studentSurname]/...
 Where courseID is a number.
     - in the student's directories shall be one file 'index.html' or 'Index.html'.
 The path to this file is saved as url and linked on the page.
+That ist the 'home'-page for the students website.
 2. run `npm run generate:links` in terminal
 3. deploy by pushing commit to github (it is then deployed on Vercel)